nicokruger/inmytree.co.za/app/blog/bring-your-on-prem-data-to-cloud/index.md

 - [CloudWatch](https://aws.amazon.com/cloudwatch/) as the monitoring service that stores the metrics received from the on-prem databases, manages the alarms and provides a dashboard.
 - [CDK](https://aws.amazon.com/cdk/) allows you to define your infrastrcture as code in your preferred progmming language.

+The flow is as follows:
+ - Every 5 minutes, a step function state machine is started for each customer.
+ - The Step Function state machines check if it is already running.
+If it is already running, it fails immediately.
+ - Otherwise, the Step Function executes all queries for the specific customer in parallel.
+ - After each query is completed, the resulting metric is stored in CloudWatch as a metric.

+And that's basically it.
+That covers the main flow.
+From the stack, you also get the following:

+ - Data Loading alarms - if a customer DB is down for example, you get one alarm instead of all alarms firing at the same time.
+ - An overview Dashboard showing all customers, alarms and metrics.
+ - The ability to configure *quiet times* - during which an alarm will be disabled.

 ## CDK

 The following CDK modules are utilised to create the stack: